-This course will run every Wednesday from 6:30 to 9:30 pm, and it will be perfect for you if you:
+This course will run every Wednesday from 6:30 to 9:30 pm.

 Sabina designed this course inspired by the Mindfulness Based Stress Reduction (MBSR) curriculum developed 40 years ago by Dr. Jon Kabat-Zinn and his colleagues at the University of Massachusetts Medical School (UMass) and now taught world-wide.
 Having taking this course under the guidance of Dr. Heidi Walk many years ago, Sabina realized that Minfulness was not only the key element in overcoming an eating disorder and anxiety, but that it also transformed her life and allowed her to find herself and to grow emotionally and spiritually.
 She had the privilege of teaching mindfulness meditation for many years and seeing in the process her students grow and transform, and wants to invite you to walk through this journey with her.

 In each class, you will be guided through different meditations and yoga practices.
 There will be an opportunity for discussion and you will learn to use mindfulness techniques to cope with stress, anger, anxiety, depression and addictions.
 There will be handouts assigned to read every week, and you will be expected to practice for 30 min a day and keep a journal of your practice.
 Experiential learning is a key part of the class to ensure you transfer what you learn about stress reduction into your life.

 There are 2 Energy Exchange positions available at Hatch Yoga: